 Learn about quality of life issues.

 It’s also important to let your providers know how you are feeling emotionally.

 It’s common to have some depression.
 Depression can (and should) be treated.

 Learn about coping with stress.

 It’s natural to worry about end-of-life issues.
 We have some information that may help.

 Remember, many women and men have been where you are today.
 It’s estimated that at least 154,000 people in the U.S. have metastatic breast cancer .

 It may be helpful to talk with others about their experiences.
-You can find someone to talk to on our Message Boards.
-Your health care provider may be able to help you find a counselor or local support group.
+A cancer support group may help.
+Your health care provider may be able to help you find a local support group.

-Learn about support groups, counseling and other types of support.
+Learn more about support groups, counseling and other types of support.